-Choosing between HTTP or SOCKS5 Proxies for your Static IP Service
+Choose HTTP / SOCKS5 Proxies for Your Static IP

 With every QuotaGuard Static plan, you have the option of using our HTTP or SOCKS5 proxies.

 This article outlines the differences and what factors should influence your decision between the two proxies.